rstock-co/ruby_tutorial/my_ruby_notes.md

 **[see full documentation](https://ruby-doc.org/core-2.7.1/Hash.html)**

 Hashes are used heavily in Ruby, especially in Ruby on Rails.

-Also called associative arrays.
+Hashes are also called 'associative arrays'.
 They are analogical to a dictionary, where there is a word (a 'key'), and a definition (a 'value').

 ```
 # Defining a hash